Installing the Linuxfabrik Monitoring Plugins Collection¶

 done

-Install the Python dependencies for the user that runs the plugins (icinga on RHEL,
+Then install the Python dependencies for the user that runs the plugins (icinga on RHEL,

 PY_TAG="py$(python3 -c 'import sys; print(f"{sys.version_info.major}{sys.version_info.minor}")')"